OwaisHu55ain/Learn-Today/Programming_with_Python/Control_Flow_and_Conditionals.md

 **for**

-Checks for specific conditions and then repeatedly execute a block of code as long as those conditions are met.
+A for loop in Python is used to iterate over a sequence (such as a list, tuple, or string) and execute a block of code for each element in the sequence.

 ```
 employee = ['Owais', 'Osama', 'Hussain']